BenDavies1218/layer-zero-course/courses/Oapp-standard/lesson-02-simple-oapp.md

 Congratulations!
 You've built and deployed your first OApp.

-In the next lesson, you'll learn how to create custom Hardhat tasks to interact with your deployed contracts, providing a convenient interface for common operations like sending messages and querying status.
+In the next lesson, you'll learn how to create Hardhat tasks to interact with your deployed contracts, providing a convenient interface for common operations like sending messages and querying status.

 [Start Lesson 03 - Hardhat Tasks](./lesson-03-hardhat-tasks.md)